• Free shipping on all orders

 Clinical Signs Your Dog May Have Eaten a Rib Bone

-There are some important clinical signs you need to monitor your dog for if you are suspicious they have eaten a rib bone.
+There are some important clinical signs you need to monitor your dog for if you are suspicious that they have eaten a rib bone.
 If you do see any of these signs, you need to contact your vet immediately to arrange for them to examine your dog.

 Signs Your Dog Ate a Rib Bone: